 Click a layer in the list at the top and look at the bottom of the dialog box to view the data source in which it is stored.
 Click a data source at the bottom to highlight the layers in it at the top.
 If you click a data source but no layers are listed, there are no currently editable layers in that data source.
 When you click a layer or workspace, any other layers in that workspace are also highlighted (the database symbols change color).

-Topology layers and geometric networks are not listed in the Start Editing dialog box.
+Topology layers and geometric networks are not listed on the Start Editing dialog box.
 Any topology layers in your data frame representing this data's topology will be automatically involved in your edit session.
 Geometric networks in which the layers participate will also be automatically editable.
 (Note that unlike topologies, geometric networks are not represented as layers in ArcMap.)

 When you have chosen the layers and workspace to edit, click OK to close the dialog box and start the edit session on that workspace.
 You can also double-click the layer or workspace to start the edit session.

-Errors you might receive when you start editing
+Errors when starting editing

 When ArcMap encounters problems starting an edit session on the data you chose, a dialog box appears providing additional information.
 You can receive errors, warnings, or information messages.

 - Errors prohibit you from starting an edit session.
 You are unable to edit any data until you resolve the issue.
-You can receive an error message if you have no data sources that are editable, there is a licensing issue (such as attempting to edit certain types of geodatabase features while using ArcGIS Desktop Basic), or you have certain layers inside a basemap layer.
+You can receive an error message if you have no data sources that are editable, if there is a licensing issue (such as attempting to edit certain types of geodatabase features while using ArcGIS Desktop Basic), or if you have certain layers inside a basemap layer.

 - Warnings allow you to start an edit session but prohibit you from editing certain items in the map.
 You need to resolve the issue with that particular layer or table before you can edit it.